Spartanburg Workers’ Compensation Lawyers

 Additionally, the Regulations provide guidance as to how evidence may be obtained, shared, and used in workers’ compensation hearings; governs how hearings and appeals are handled; and dictates which types of claims must be mediated (mediation is a formalized proceeding where the parties come together with a mediator who helps them attempt to settle the case) in South Carolina.

-How KD Trial Lawyers Can Help
+Contact KD Trial Lawyers Today

 Sometimes, an employer and the insurance carrier fight an employee’s claim.
 For example, the employer may claim that your injury did not happen on the job, that it resulted from a pre-existing condition, or that your failure to immediately report your injury to your employer means that you are not entitled to coverage.
 Employers and insurance companies also may value a given case very differently than you do.